fbpx

 Tacky The Penguin

 Another favorite is Tacky The Penguin!
-I love this book because it encourages kids to be themselves and not conform.
-We are all about being unique and standing out so this is a must-read book!
+I love this book because it encourages kids to be themselves and not conform to what others want or think.
+We are all about being unique and standing out, so this is a must-read book!

-We start with predictions and then after reading the book, we discuss what actually happens.
-Making predictions is a great comprehension strategy because it helps students monitor for comprehension.
-By making the predictions they’re focusing more on the story!
+We start with predictions,, and then, after reading the book, we discuss what actually happens.
+Making predictions is a great comprehension strategy because it helps students monitor their comprehension.
+By making predictions, they’re focusing more on the story!

 We also discuss what Tacky sees, does, feels and thinks.
 We use this as a turn-and-talk activity.
 Students turn and talk about what Tacky does.
 Then they share out!

 Finally, students use a variety of art materials to design a shirt for Tacky!
-They can then write about their design.
-They can also share their design with the class to build oral language skills.
+They can then write about their design and share it with the class to build oral language skills.

 For more information and resources, check out these blog posts: